LeyCod/LeyCod/README.md

 ### - I'm currently...

-- Studying Full Stack Web Develoment at 4Geeks Academy.
+- Giving my best to become a Full Stack Developer with the help of 4Geeks Academy.
 - Improving my programming skills.
-- Making networking with IT world.
+- Learning new lenguajes and tools.

 ---